-Students are required to take any prescribed College Prep classes during their first, and if necessary, in subsequent semesters until College level proficiency is reached.

-Students are required to attend a minimum of 80 percent of their College Prep classes.
+Students are required to take any prescribed college preparatory classes during their first semester and, if necessary, in subsequent semesters, until college-level proficiency is reached.
+Students are required to attend a minimum of 80 percent of their College Prep classes, with the exception of MAT 091, which offers multi-level preparation.
 All preparatory classes use the following grading system:

-A, 93 - 100 percent; B, 84 - 92 percent; C, 75 - 83 percent; F, Below 75 percent
+• A, 93 - 100 percent; B, 84 - 92 percent; C, 75 - 83 percent; F, Below 75 percent

-The credits earned with college preparatory courses do not apply toward grade point average calculations (GPA) or toward graduation, nor are they generally transferable to other institutions.
+Credits earned from college preparatory courses do not apply toward grade point average calculations (GPA) or toward graduation, nor are they generally transferable to other institutions.
+They are, however, used for financial aid calculation.

-Current College Preparatory Offerings:
+Current College Preparatory Offerings